kubesphere/helm-charts/src/stable/databend-query/README.md

 Note that for a production cluster, you will likely want to override the following parameters in [values.yaml](values.yaml) with your own values.

-- `resources.requests.memory` and `resources.limit.memory` allocate memory resource to query pods in your cluser.
+- `resources.requests.memory` and `resources.limit.memory` allocate memory resource to query pods in your cluster.
 - `config.meta.address` indicates the grpc address of a [Databend Meta](../databend-meta) service.
 - `config.storage.type` defaults to `fs` for testing only, `s3` is recommended in production.
 - `config.storage.s3.accessKeyId` and `config.storage.s3.secretAccessKey` should be set when using `s3` storage, `config.storage.s3.endpointUrl` defaults to `https://s3.amazonaws.com`.